geohot/twitchcoq/README.md

 # metamath on search

 Take set.mm, remove all $p definitions.
 Find them with search.
-Powered by AI(tm)
+Powered by AI(tm).

+"metasmash" written in C++17.
+First with the intermediate nodes in the graph.
+Then make it sparser.
+Then remove it altogether.

+How many of the 71 Metamath theorems can we rediscover without the scaffolding?

 # random notes